-Most of our earnings are generated from the interest income earned on assets in our education loan portfolios and on Personal Loans, net of the interest expense we pay on the funding for those loans.
+Most of our earnings are generated from the interest income earned on assets in our education loan portfolios and on Personal Loans and Credit Cards, net of the interest expense we pay on the funding for those loans.
 We report these earnings as net interest income.
 We also often refer to the net interest margin, which is the net interest yield earned on our interest-earning assets less the rate paid on our related interest-bearing liabilities.
 The majority of our interest income comes from our Private Education Loan portfolio.
 FFELP Loans have a lower net interest yield and carry lower risk than Private Education Loans, as a result of the federal government guarantee supporting FFELP Loans.
-Personal Loans tend to be higher risk and shorter term than Private Education Loans and also have a higher overall interest rate.
-We do not expect to acquire more FFELP Loans, and the balance of our FFELP Loan portfolio is expected to decline due to normal amortization.
+Personal Loans tend to have higher risk, higher interest rates and shorter terms than Private Education Loans.
+In the fourth quarter of 2019, we discontinued new originations of our Personal Loan product and do not expect to originate or purchase any additional Personal Loans in 2020.
+As we do not expect to acquire or originate any Personal Loans or purchase additional FFELP Loans in 2020, these portfolios are expected to decline due to normal amortization.